Disclosure Some links are affiliate links — we earn a small commission at no extra cost to you.

 What are the main reasons teams switch from EuroDNS to Namecheap?

-Teams typically switch when they hit EuroDNS's flexibility ceiling — usually at 50+ users or when their workflows require deep custom automation, advanced reporting, or API-heavy integrations that EuroDNS handles less elegantly.
+Teams typically switch when they hit EuroDNS's flexibility ceiling — often at larger team sizes or when workflows require deep custom automation, advanced reporting, or API-heavy integrations.

-Pricing data verified June 2026 from vendor pricing pages.
-G2 review data current as of June 2026.
-Prices and features may have changed — always verify directly with the vendor.
+Data sources: Pricing from vendor pricing pages (June 2026).
+Review data from G2 where available.
+Prices and features may have changed — always verify directly with the vendor. · How we collect data · Report an error